Hardy cattle beef up Zimbabwe farmers' incomes

 Dube and other farmers also grow hardy fodder crops which complement pasture, helping them maintain healthy animals they can sell throughout the year.

-Muhle Masuku from the Matabeleland Agriculture Business Chamber said cattle-grading systems favor animals that put on weight faster and have superior meat quality - attributes promoted by cross-breeding.
+Muhle Masuku from the Matabeleland Agriculture Business Chamber said cattle-grading systems favour animals that put on weight faster and have superior meat quality - attributes promoted by cross-breeding.

 LIVESTOCK LESSONS